We’re asking for your help. For over 20 years, the Learn.Genetics website has provided engaging, multimedia educational materials at no cost.

 Explore the types of proteins and learn about their varied functions.

-See how cells "read" the information in a DNA sequence to build a protein, then build one yourself!
+See how cells "read" the information in a DNA sequence to build a protein—in a bit more detail.

 Walk through protein synthesis with this animated example.